2020 Sustainability Report

 Demonstrating our commitment to our regulatory obligations.

-Following the various environmental laws and regulations applicable to our business is an integral part of Greif’s ongoing operations.
-Our environmental management systems and collaborative relationships with regulators enable us to proactively and efficiently demonstrate to our stakeholders our deep understanding of the complex regulatory obligations we are subject to, while illustrating our ability to consistently meet them.
+Following environmental laws and regulations applicable to our business is an integral part of Greif’s ongoing operations.
+Our environmental management systems and collaborative relationships with regulators enable us to proactively and efficiently demonstrate to our stakeholders our deep understanding of the complex regulatory environment we are subject to, while illustrating our ability to consistently meet them.

 We take our responsibility towards environmental standards and regulations seriously and implement systems to manage our obligations.

-In 2011, Greif implemented our proprietary Compliance Management System (CMS) to allow us to track and monitor our compliance with certain laws and regulations, including environmental compliance related to emissions, energy, water and waste in our facilities.
-CMS is administered by our Environmental Health and Safety (EHS) Team, led by our Vice President of EHS and Operations for North America with support from our EHS Director and regional managers supporting each of Greif’s four operating regions.
-Environmental compliance within our Paper Packaging and Services (PPS) operations is managed by two dedicated EHS professionals.
+Since 2011, Greif has used our proprietary Compliance Management System (CMS) to track and monitor our compliance with certain laws and regulations, including environmental compliance related to facility emissions, energy, water and waste.
+Our Environmental Health and Safety (EHS) Team, led by our Vice President of EHS and Operations for North America, with support from the Senior Environmental Manager, the Environmental Specialist, and the EHS Director and regional managers that support Greif’s four operating regions, administer the CMS.
+Two dedicated EHS professionals manage environmental compliance within our Paper Packaging and Services (PPS) operations.

-Greif is a diverse, complex global manufacturer subject to a wide range of EHS regulations that may impact our organization in a variety of different ways.
-Across our organization, we use a variety of tools and processes to appropriately manage geographic and business specific needs, however all of our global environmental management systems are administered under a consistent set of principles.
-All Greif facilities globally have an environmental management system that is supported by a compliance management software.
+Greif is a diverse, complex global manufacturer subject to a wide range of EHS regulations that may impact our organization in different ways.
+Across our organization, we use a variety of tools and processes to appropriately manage geographic and business-specific needs, however, all of our global environmental management systems are administered under a consistent set of principles.
+All Greif facilities have an environmental management system that is supported by a compliance management software.
 All required compliance tasks are linked to an escalation process to ensure they are fully and accurately completed on time.
 Escalations can go as high as our CEO, if necessary.
 Audits are performed to confirm that work is completed and facilities remain in compliance with all required regulations.